I get emails outlining that:

 “I haven’t updated my resume for years and now my company is letting me go; can you help?”

-With the state of the local economy, there are many people experiencing sudden job losses and these requests are not surprising.
+Today, there are many people experiencing sudden job losses so these requests are not surprising.

 What is surprising – shocking even – is that smart, savvy, and strategic executives are finding themselves ill-prepared for a job loss.
 No job search plans have been carefully considered….no career tools are ready to go… no networking has taken place to lay the groundwork for future opportunities.